symfony/symfony-docs/book/forms.rst

    .. note::

-      Redirecting a user after a successful form submission prevents the user from being able to hit "refresh" and re-post the data.
+      Redirecting a user after a successful form submission prevents the user from being able to hit the "Refresh" button of their browser and re-post the data.

 .. index::
    single: Forms; Multiple Submit Buttons